Kotlin/kotlin-spec/docs/src/md/kotlin.core/declarations.md

 Interfaces differ from classes in that they cannot be directly instantiated in the program, they are meant as a way of describing a contract which should be satisfied by the interface's subtypes.
 In other aspects they are similar to classes, therefore we shall specify their declarations by specifying their differences from class declarations.

+* An interface can be declared only in a declaration scope;
+  * Additionally, an interface cannot be declared in an [object literal];
 * An interface cannot have a class as its supertype;
 * An interface cannot have a constructor;
 * Interface properties cannot have initializers or backing fields;
 * Interface properties cannot be delegated;
-* An interface cannot have inner classes (but can have nested classes and companion objects);
+* An interface cannot have inner classes;
 * An interface and all its members are implicitly open;
 * All interface member properties and functions are implicitly public;
     * Trying to declare a non-public member property or function in an interface is an compile-time error.